ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. function:: bool Problem::Evaluate(const Problem::EvaluateOptions& options, double* cost, vector<double>* residuals, vector<double>* gradient, CRSMatrix* jacobian)

    Evaluate a :class:`Problem`.
-Any of the output pointers can be `NULL`.
+Any of the output pointers can be `nullptr`.
 Which residual blocks and parameter blocks are used is controlled by the :class:`Problem::EvaluateOptions` struct below.

    ..
 NOTE::